What can you expect to read here?

 In my spiritual (human) journey, there has been much shifting and changing in my beliefs, and what I then come to know and experience as “truth.”
 In trajectory, this has looked like a lot of unlearning and deconstruction, followed by a re-ordering of new understanding.
 So much of what I used to believe has been replaced.
 Paradoxically, this has caused me to know, or have certainty in very, very little – and yet, the God that I “find” on the other side of each shift is bigger, more loving, more inclusive, merciful, non-violent and patient.
 Beautifully, I feel myself becoming these too – toward myself – as well as my approach to all of humanity.

-In the last six years, I have travelled a winding Path that, looking back, has been (and is) leading me Somewhere.
+In the last eight years, I have travelled a winding Path that, looking back, has been (and is) leading me Somewhere.
 A quick summary…

 For thirty years, it was almost as if I was asleep, or sleep-walking, apathetically moving through life’s stages, building an identity and forging a sense of self-worth or self-belonging – but not paying much mind to “God” (other than being a good kid, dealing with God on a transactional basis of what I could get from Him, or having proper fire insurance), and therefore to anyone else.